-IE, for all of the CIs in a baseline, it will go through each of the Discovery scripts in Pass 1, then come back around on Pass 2 and run any remediation scripts for CIs that have remediation that were flagged as Non-Compliant.
+IE, for all of the CIs in a baseline, it will go through each of the Discovery scripts in Pass 1, then come back around on Pass 2 and run any remediation scripts for CIs that have remediation that was flagged as Non-Compliant.

-For this reason, we combined the Discovery and Remediation into one script and placed it into the Discovery section for the Pre-Reqs, to hopefully get to run and set items which the Toast Launch Discovery Script rely on… but even this has proven only partially helpful.
+For this reason, we combined the Discovery and Remediation into one script and placed it into the Discovery section for the Pre-Reqs, to hopefully get to run and set items which the Toast Launch Discovery Script relies on… but even this has proven only partially helpful.

-Lets look at the Pre-Req CI first.
+Let’s look at the Pre-Req CI first.

 - Runs as System